BAIN MUSC 726T

 Interval Galleries

-The following interval galleries may be useful when exploring various tuning systems:
+The following interval galleries and apps will be useful when we are exploring new tuning systems:

 1. Kyle Gann, Anatomy of an Octave – A list of over 1000 intervals within the octave {Gann 2019} (Gann 2019)